cyberseclife/WebHunter/README.md

 All-In-One Bug Bounty Tool Written In GoLang

 ***This program is for use in authorized testing only.
-The user user assumes all responsibily.
+The user assumes all responsibily.
 DO NOT use on government sites and do not perform any unauthorized testing.
 I know this will be ignored but i will say it anyway!***